rustagishubhi/CSI-Project-Report/README.md

 ## Week 2
 - Started with exercises of JS on freeCodeCamp.
-- Created github repository for the project.
+- Created github repository for the project template. (https://github.com/rustagishubhi/Cybros-WebApp)
 - Cloned the theme template
 - Edited the template
 - Read articles on handlebars and express